Small and Medium Enterprises in a Global World: How to Go Global and Become an Exporter

 - Having access to faster Internet connections to sell online

-There’s no avoiding it: firms aspiring to go global and sell internationally must do their research and find the right partners and experts to help them comply with the many requirements and standards.
+There’s no avoiding it: firms aspiring to go global must do their research and find the right partners and experts to help them comply with the many requirements and standards.
 They have to define, in their own terms, what it means to do global business.
 They need a plan.

 Firms that want to go global will find a plethora of information on the Web.
 But as is often the case in the current Google-answers-all era, the difficulty is finding the right information.
 And that’s why we’ve gathered everything you need to know to embark on your global journey and help you tackle these obstacles.